Raynald of Châtillon: Fights against Saladin

 Raynald was the only Christian leader who fought against Saladin in the 1180s.
-The contemporaneous Ernoul mentioned two raids that Raynald made against caravans travelling between Egypt and Syria, breaking the truce.
-Modern historians debate whether Raynald's desire for booty inspired these military actions, or were deliberate maneuvers to prevent Saladin from annexing new territories.
-Saladin tried to seize Aleppo after As-Salih Ismail al-Malik, the Zengid emir of the town, died on 18November 1181.
-Raynald stormed into Saladin's territory, reaching as far as Tabuk on the route between Damascus and Mecca in late 1181.
-Saladin's nephew, Farrukh Shah, invaded Oultrejourdain instead of attacking Aleppo to compel Raynald to return from the Arabian desert.
+The contemporary chronicler Ernoul mentions two raids that Raynald made against caravans travelling between Egypt and Syria, breaking the truce.
+Modern historians debate whether Raynald's military actions sprang from a desire for booty, or were deliberate maneuvers to prevent Saladin from annexing new territories.
+After as-Salih died on 18 November 1181, Saladin tried to seize Aleppo, but Raynald stormed into Saladin's territory, reaching as far as Tabuk on the route between Damascus and Mecca.
+Saladin's nephew, Farrukh Shah, invaded Oultrejordain instead of attacking Aleppo to compel Raynald to return from the Arabian Desert.
 Before long, Raynald seized a caravan and imprisoned its members.
-On Saladin's protest, Baldwin IV ordered Raynald to free them, but Raynald did not obey him.
+On Saladin's protest, Baldwin IV ordered Raynald to free them, but Raynald refused.
 His defiance annoyed the king, enabling Raymond III of Tripoli's partisans to reconcile him with the monarch.
+A close relative of Baldwin, Raymond had assumed the regency in 1174 but was banned from the kingdom for allegedly plotting against the ailing king.
 Raymond's return to the royal court put an end to Raynald's paramount position.
-He accepted the new situation and cooperated with the king and Raymond during the fights against Saladin in summer 1182.
+After accepting the new situation, Raynald cooperated with the king and Raymond during the fights against Saladin in the summer of 1182.

 Saladin revived the Egyptian naval force and tried to capture Beirut, but his ships were forced to retreat.
-Raynald ordered the building of five ships which were carried to the Gulf of Aqaba at the northern end of the Red Sea in February 1183.
-Raynald laid siege to the Egyptian fortress on Ile de Graye.
-Part of his fleet made a plundering raid along the coasts, threatening the security of the holy cities of Mecca and Medina.
-Raynald left Ile de Graye, but his fleet continued the siege.
-Saladin's brother, Al-Adil, the governor of Egypt, dispatched a fleet to the Red Sea.
-The Egyptians relieved Ile de Graye and destroyed the Christian fleet.
-Raynald's soldiers were executed, and Saladin took an oath that he would never forgive him.
-Though Raynald's naval expedition "showed a remarkable degree of initiative", according to historian Bernard Hamilton, most modern historians agree that it contributed to the unification of Syria and Egypt under Saladin's rule.
+Raynald ordered the building of at least five ships in Oultrejordain.
+They were carried across the Negev desert to the Gulf of Aqaba at the northern end of the Red Sea in January or February 1183.
+He captured the fort of Ayla (present-day Eilat in Israel), and attacked the Egyptian fortress on Pharaoh's Island.
+Part of his fleet made a plundering raid along the coasts against ships delivering Muslim pilgrims and goods, threatening the security of the holy cities of Mecca and Medina.
+Raynald left the island, but his fleet continued the siege.
+Saladin's brother, al-Adil, the governor of Egypt, dispatched a fleet to the Red Sea.
+The Egyptians relieved Pharaoh's Island and destroyed the Christian fleet.
+Some of the soldiers were captured near Medina because they landed either to escape or to attack the city.
+Raynald's men were executed, and Saladin took an oath that he would never forgive him.
+Though Raynald's naval expedition "showed a remarkable degree of initiative" according to Hamilton, most modern historians agree that it contributed to the unification of Syria and Egypt under Saladin's rule.
 Saladin captured Aleppo in June 1183, completing the encirclement of the crusader states.